kenpyfin/Reading_Pal/architecture_and_plan.md

 *   **PDF Service Communication:** The Backend needs to correctly format the request to the PDF Service's `/process-pdf` endpoint, including sending the file data **via multipart form data**.
 *   **Synchronization:** Implementing smooth and accurate synchronized scrolling between potentially different content types (Markdown vs. editable notes) is crucial.
 The implementation now includes saving **scroll_percentage** with notes and clicking notes to jump to location.
 *   **Scalability:** Consider potential bottlenecks, especially in PDF processing and LLM interactions.
 The separate PDF service helps distribute load.
 Reading markdown files from disk on demand might introduce I/O bottlenecks if not handled efficiently, especially for large files or high concurrency.
-*   **Error Handling:** Robust error handling is needed for file uploads, PDF processing failures, LLM API errors, database issues, and **file system access errors when reading markdown**.
+*   **Error Handling:** Robust error handling is needed for file uploads, PDF processing failures, LLM API errors, database issues, and **file system access errors (e.g., when reading, renaming, or deleting files).**

 ---